Financial Help for Health Coverage in CT - Access Health CT openEnroll_start=11/01/2022

 Cost-Sharing Reduction (CSR)

-A CSR lowers the amount you pay out-of-pocket for deductibles, coinsurance and copayments when you get medical services.
-If you qualify for a CSR, you must enroll in a Silver level plan to get these lower costs.
+A CSR lowers the amount you pay out-of-pocket for deductibles, co-insurance and co-payments when you get medical services.
+If you qualify for a CSR, you must enroll in a Silver-level plan to get these lower costs.

 Covered Connecticut Program

-Some Connecticut residents that meet certain eligibility requirements are paying $0 for their health insurance coverage through Access Health CT, thanks to the Covered Connecticut Program created by the State of Connecticut and administered by the Connecticut Department of Social Services.
+Some Connecticut residents that meet certain eligibility requirements are paying $0 for their health insurance coverage through Access Health CT, thanks to the Covered CT Program created by the State of Connecticut and administered by the Connecticut Department of Social Services.
 You can enroll at any time you become eligible, and your coverage starts the first of the month following your enrollment.

-The State of Connecticut will pay the customer portion of the monthly payment (premium) directly to the customer’s insurance company (Anthem, ConnectiCare Benefits, Inc. or ConnectiCare Insurance Company, Inc.) and it will also pay for the cost-sharing amounts (deductibles, co-pays, co-insurance and maximum out-of-pocket costs) that customers would normally have to pay with a health insurance plan.
+The State of Connecticut will pay the customer portion of the monthly payment (premium) directly to the customer’s insurance company (Anthem, ConnectiCare Benefits, Inc. or ConnectiCare Insurance Company, Inc.) and it will also pay for the cost-sharing amounts (deductibles, co-pays, co-insurance and maximum out-of-pocket costs) that customers would typically have to pay with a health insurance plan.

 Learn More.